Reactions to the disappearance of Madeleine McCann: By others

 Several unofficial webpages were created following the disappearance, notably on social networking sites such as Facebook and MySpace, offering support to the McCanns.
 An unofficial one minute's silence was held for Madeleine on 21 May 2007, but since it was organised by an anonymous viral email, it was not thought to be widely observed.

 Robert Murat, a suspect in the investigation, has tried to generate his own publicity by selling his story.
 However, publicist Max Clifford indicated that he would only represent Murat if he was cleared of suspicion of kidnapping.
 Within the virtual world Second Life, a virtual Madeleine's Garden has been created.
 In early July, Bryan Adams dedicated his concert on Malta to Madeleine.

-J. K. Rowling arranged with her publishers for a poster bearing the face of the missing child to be made available to booksellers when Harry Potter and the Deathly Hallows was launched on 21 July.
+J. K. Rowling arranged with her publishers for a poster bearing the face of the missing child to be made available to booksellers when the final Harry Potter book, Harry Potter and the Deathly Hallows, was published on 21 July.
 Rowling said that she hoped that the posters would be displayed prominently in shops all over the world.